 Here are some of our favorite farm toys for kids of all ages:

-We have this barn and it is the most amazing toy barn we’ve ever owned (and we’ve owned lots of them).
-This quality wood barn includes a hayloft pulley tray, ladder, hay bales and more.
-We’ve spent hours playing with this barn.
+We have had this barn by Terra By Battat for over 3 years, and it is the most amazing toy barn we’ve ever owned (and we’ve owned lots of them).
+It is a high quality toy that includes a hayloft pulley tray, ladder, hay bales and more.
+We’ve spent hours playing with this barn, and can’t say enough good things about it.

-If you give a child a barn, they need livestock to fill the barn.
-We like and own animals of all sizes — If you want animals to fit the barn correctly, make sure you purchase ones that are the correct scale ratio.
+If you give a child a barn, they need farm animals and livestock to fill the barn.
+We like and own farm animal toys of all sizes.
+One tip is that if you want animals to fit the barn correctly, make sure you purchase ones that are the correct scale ratio.
 These animals have years of longevity and can be used in all kinds of play.
 Kids can use them in sensory bins, art projects, and basically any imaginary play world they dream of.

 If you give a child a barn and farm animals, they’re going to need a truck and trailer to haul their animals and hay with.
 This truck and trailer are also 1:20 scale, so the animals above fit in it perfectly.
 We know that some families have loyalties to a specific brand of truck, trailers and tractor.
 There are dozens of toy trucks to choose from, so pick your favorite brand.